Technocracy and Plutocracy, or, How Hugo Gernsback Would Follow the Money to the Two Cultures|

 A final topic of relevance here is the continually marginalized status of science fiction, complained of innumerable times from the days of Hugo Gernsback right up until January 15, 1999, when Howard Hendrix drifted into this familiar lament.
 Science fiction, combining literary art and scientific rigor, would seemingly represent the best of both worlds, and a potential meeting ground for those worlds; further, creating successful science fiction would seemingly demand a level of craftsmanship well beyond that of other genres.
 Why, then, does science fiction get no respect?
 Scientists, with rare exceptions, do not seem to care very much for it, and most lofty nabobs of the humanities positively despise it.
 I note in passing that a person attempting to belong to two competing groups at the same time, in almost any field of activity, often ends up being rejected by both groups; you can't be both a Shark and a Jet.
 It should not be surprising, then, that a form of writing attempting to be both scientific and literary at the same time might be rejected by both science and literature.
 But there are particular reasons why members of the literary establishment do not like science fiction that are directly related to the naggingly iterative theme of this paper.

 Today, many talented science fiction writers make lots of money; not only those who can skillfully churn out mass-market crowd-pleasers, but writers of genuine and inarguable talent, can sell a lot of books.
 In fields outside of science fiction, this is rare.
 Writers of sensitive character studies may have to publish their works with university presses or small presses, while their stories end up in little magazines with small circulations and no payments for contributors.
-What these writers can earn, however, is respect: positions as visiting lecturers or guest speakers, prestigious awards with cash stipends, grants to support themselves while they write their next play or poem cycle, favorable reviews in major magazines that may generate a few more book sales.
+What these writers can earn, however, is respect: positions as visiting lecturers or guest speakers, prestigious awards with cash stipends, grants to support themselves while they write their next play or poem cycle, and favorable reviews in major magazines that may generate a few more book sales.
 And since these gestures of respect bestowed by the literary establishment come with their own financial awards, such writers may be able to stay alive and continue their careers even though they sell very few books.

 Why don't science fiction earn this kind of respect?
 In the first place, they don't need it; they support themselves with royalty checks—not honorariums, foundation grants, or cash prizes.
 People rarely want to give money to people who don't need it.
 In the second place, whereas the literary writers who play this game quickly learn how to be compliant and agreeable beggars in all their dealings with the cash-dispensing elite, science fiction writers, who don't need the money, cannot be bought.
 Science fiction writers don't have to be sensitive; they don't have to be politically correct.
 Science fiction writers, unlike other writers, cannot be bought, cannot be controlled by the literary establishment.
 Thus, science fiction writers are despised.